shahanariaz2022/Jenkins-Zero-to-Hero/README.md

 # Set up Master Node

 Jenkins is a java based application.
-So first we need to install java on ubuntu machine.
+So first we need to install java on ubuntu machine. run following commands to install java.
 ```
 sudo apt update
 sudo apt install openjdk-17-jre